system76/docs/_articles/wireless.md

 If you’re having problems, try these steps first:

-- Try unplugging your wireless router or modem and then plug it back in.
+- Try unplugging the wireless router or modem to reboot it.
-- You can also try airplane mode by pressing <kbd>Fn</kbd>+<kbd>F11</kbd>, waiting 10s, then disabling.
+- Try airplane mode by pressing <kbd>Fn</kbd>+<kbd>F11</kbd>, waiting 10s, then disabling.
 - Try rebooting the computer.

-Router settings also cause problems.
+Some router settings can cause problems.
 Try adjusting your access point to these settings:

-- WPA2-AES is the preferred security method over WPA/WPA2 mixed mode or TKIP
+- WPA2-AES is preferred over WPA/WPA2 mixed mode or TKIP.
-- If your router is capable of N speeds, a channel width of 20 MHz in the 2.4 GHz band is more stable than automatic 20/40 MHz or fixed 40 MHz.
+- A channel width of 20 MHz in the 2.4 GHz band is more stable than automatic 20/40 MHz or fixed 40 MHz.
-- Make sure the 2.4Ghz and 5Ghz SSID names are different.
+- Set 2.4Ghz and 5Ghz SSID names differently.
-- Pick a fixed channel, either 1, 6, or 11 in the 2.4 Ghz band, rather than automatic selection.
+- Pick a fixed channel.
+Use either 1, 6, or 11 in the 2.4 Ghz band, rather than automatic selection.
-- Check if the router is set to use N speeds only, auto B/G/N is preferred.
+- Check if the router is set to N speeds only.
+Auto B/G/N is preferred.
 - Lower the max/burst speeds, turn off channel bonding, and reduce channel width.
-Setting the speed to 600 Mb/s or 450 Mb/s will use spread frequencies to achieve those speeds and tend to decrease stability.
+Setting the speed to 600 Mb/s or 450 Mb/s will use spread frequencies to achieve those speeds and may decrease stability.
 Try setting it to 289/300 Mb/s (N speed) or or 54 Mb/s (G speed).
 - After making these changes, reboot the router.

 ### Advanced Troubleshooting